J-Term in Paris: A Capital Experience — Full

-French professor Pascal Rollet will lead students for two weeks in Paris, where they will study Parisian life while touring the city.
-They will learn about French history as it explains the development of various places and monuments visited.
+Students will learn about French history and culture through the various places visted, including museums and monuments.
 They will learn about the main styles of architecture and principal schools of art.
-They will be taught to observe and imitate appropriate public behavior.
-They will be guided to make observations on the French daily way of life, including greetings, food and table manners, shopping, family behavior, and friendship.
-They will make observations of public institutions and compare them with institutions in the United States.
+They will be taught to observe and reflect upon appropriate public behavior within this cultural context.
+They will be guided to make observations on the French daily way of life, including conversational styles, food and table manners, use of transportation, and use of public and private spaces, and will make observations of public institutions in comparison to the U.S.

 Students pose at the Eiffel Tower in Paris.